jcaille/bitbar/README.md

 [Browse our plugins](https://github.com/matryer/bitbar/tree/master/Plugins) to find useful scripts, or [write your own](https://github.com/matryer/bitbar/tree/master/Plugins#write-your-own)

+## Get started (Stupeflix edition)

+* [Get the latest version of BitBar](https://github.com/matryer/bitbar/releases) for FREE, or pick a [different release](https://github.com/matryer/bitbar/releases)
+* If you need to build the app, clone the repo and init the submoduls `git submodule update --init --recursive`.
+Build and run it through XCode
+* Copy it to your Applications folder and run it - it will ask you to (create and) select a plugins folder.
+Select the `Plugins/Stupeflix`directory
+* Select the scripts that you'd like to run (rename the scripts to `off.foobar` to deactivate a script)
+* Launch bitbar

 ## It's free, so please donate

 If you love this, any BitCoin donations are most welcome, to `1DGoNEYAnjE5DqK7y5zMPR4PLU5HLKpLNR` or [send something useful (Amazon Wishlist)](http://amzn.to/1Pd9yOt).